zehengl/ezapi-tmdb/README.md

 ## Usage

-1. All endpoints are mapped to funtions in a `TMDb` object
+1. All endpoints are mapped to functions in a `TMDb` object
 2. All query string params are used as keyword arguments

 See [documents](https://developers.themoviedb.org/3/getting-started) for detailed API usage.